uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/authorization.md

 2. Regular: allows all kind of aggregation (with limitation for unauthorized resources), but forbid access to raw data without authorization
 3. Libre: access to all data

-Read more details about configuration within the [Guppy documentation](https://github.com/uc-cdis/guppy?tab=readme-ov-file#tiered-access).
+Read more details about configuration within the [Guppy documentation][guppy docs].

 ## Semi-structured data
 Access to semi-structured data (i.e. MDS or AggMDS) is completely open-access and cannot be made to be controlled access at this time.